beautiful-taxonomy-filters/beautiful-taxonomy-filters/README.md

 == Changelog ==

+= 1.2.3 =
+* IMPROVEMENT: Added some basic media query styling to the style themes to avoid extremely small dropdowns on those modern electric things people carry around (smartphones).
+* FEATURE: German translation added.
+Thanks to [Matthias Bonnes](http://macbo.de/).
+* FIX: Fixed issue with " and ' difference in wp_dropdown_categories walker.
+I'll try to do some more testing before pushing out new features in the future… Thanks to [Folbert](https://github.com/folbert) for noticing.

 = 1.2.2 =
 * IMPROVEMENT: Added the terms slug as class to the option element.
 Allows for custom styling per term option.
 You can for example use it to colorcode the dropdowns terms.